Road Trip South Sweden: Gay Summer Adventure in Skåne

 The night was mild and we slept with open windows.
 While the wind played with the seethrough curtains the sun tried to get us out of bed way too early, of course.
 But today was finally the beach day!
 After we packed and got dressed quickly, we enjoyed a lovely breakfast in the huge green garden of the hotel.
 But before we hit the road, we wanted to see the colorful houses and narrow alleys the fisher village of Kivik in Österlen is known for.
 The weather was amazing with deep blue sky and flights of swallows whirring through the air.
 Right at this moment, we couldn’t have imagined a more picturesque Swedish village.

-And off to Swedens most beautiful Gay Beach How to get ther?
+Swedens most beautiful Gay Beach – How to get there?

 Despite all the beauty, we wanted to go swimming at what is considered to be the most beautiful beach in Sweden.
 If you are not into skinny dipping, don’t worry.
 You can keep your swimwear on.
 Some parts of the beach, a little further away from the crowd, are clothing-optional anyways and known to be south Sweden’s gay beach.
 But first things first: How to get to the beach?
 Drive south on the Östra Kustvägen, the south coast road until you arrive in the small village of Backåkra.
 Coming from the east, take a left turn on Bjeringsborgsvägen road.
 This narrow street leads all the way down to the Sandhammaren beach.